 Not much open source is there?
 It all revolves around AWS and Alexa.
 That is reflected in their goal and focus: everything they do is about scale and increasing users who buy things from them.

 Bottom line: As a programmer, if you can get more people to buy from Amazon through different mediums (web, voice, VR, mobile, physical) the better.
 Get as many people in the world access to Amazon.
-Most products they build will lose money (i.e. Kindle, Echo) for the small margins that they make on large users when they buy items from Amazon.
+Most products they build will lose money (i.e. Kindle, Echo) but are worth it for the small margins that they make on a larger amount of users that buy items from Amazon.
 Just keep increasing those touch points.
 Would this benefit from being quicker, bigger, more efficient?
 Then Amazon is interested.
-Get more users →get data →improve service to get more users.
+Get more users → get data → improve service to get more users.
 Rinse and repeat.

 Ya… we’re pretty great.
 We completely own the high margin hardware market.
 Our goal is to make users not feel like they are talking to a computer.
 The best part?
 Our lifetime users spend a lot of money on our products because we specialize.
 We make one thing really really well for each market.
 But we are also constantly competing with our products and no product lasts forever (willing to cannibalize our products if they are no longer good).
 Unlike Amazon, we’re not going to just sell you a trillion things.
 We are going to focus on a few things, and do those really well.
 We will never let anyone beat us on hardware quality.